 Listen, friend, you know you’ve discipled someone when in the most serious situation you can send your disciple and know he’s a duplicate of yourself.
 That’s what makes this passage live.
 Paul has these massive concerns about this church and he can send a duplicate, Timothy.

-Now that is the joy of ministry, to say “I can’t come, I can’t come.
-But I can send someone who will bring you into remembrance of all my ways which are in Christ.”
+That is the joy of ministry, to say “I can’t come, I can’t come.
+But I can send you someone who will bring you into remembrance of all my ways, which are in Christ.”
 See, that’s the point.
 The point of ministry is to be as much like Christ as possible, not as individual as possible.
 To be able to say, “Look, I can’t come there.
-You don’t need my face on the flat screen, I can’t come but I have someone who is sound in the truth, godly in life and I will send him and he’ll bring you in to remembrance of all my ways which are in Christ Jesus and he will teach you the same thing that I teach.
+You don’t need my face on your flat screen.
+I can’t come, but I have someone who is sound in the truth, godly in life, and I will send him, and he’ll bring you into remembrance of all my ways, which are in Christ Jesus, and he will teach you the same thing that I teach.
 It’s not stylized stuff, it’s the truth of Scripture.
 You know that you’ve really discipled someone when you can send that someone to the most serious ministry with complete confidence.